24 Sep The Rise and Rise of Podcast Culture in Ghana: Interview with Amma Aboagye

 Tell us about yourself

 I dislike this question, ha!
 But I also recently had a mentor help me craft a vision statement so I feel more comfortable providing an answer.
 I have lived with Africans and Afrodiasporans around the world and I am deeply passionate about how we can learn to love ourselves, trust each other and build generational wealth together.
 I founded The Afropole as a brokerage that uses communications, merchandise, events, and advisory to facilitate that goal.
 I love connecting— building, facilitating, brokering.
 I like dancing… if you have seen my IG profile, you will notice most of the videos I post are of me dancing.
 It’s a good way to show gratitude, I have found.
 I have a very large family —seven siblings— and I love bubbling spaces with noise and action.
-I also greatly appreciate retreat.
+I also greatly appreciate privacy.
 I love light and air and green.
 Anytime I am in a space that is absent at least one of these elements, I am underproductive.
 Altogether, these are the parts I like and of which I am proud.
 I can also be very flippant, some have said unapproachable.
 I have also been described as too lenient in my assessment of people on a one on one level.
 Those are things I would like to change.
 So that’s a bit about myself.

 Why did you create your podcast, Inside Out?